 Do carpenter bees bite?
-Carpenter Bees‘ stings, just like those from snakes, are truly terrifying.
+Carpenter Bees‘ stings, just like those from snakes, are genuinely terrifying.

-Their huge size and the aggressive nature of the male carpenter bees cause even more fear among people.
+Their massive size and the aggressive nature of the male carpenter bees cause even more fear among people.

 Answer: Only female carpenter bees can sting, but they only do so when they provoked or mishandled.
 However, the contrast between carpenter bees and other bees is that they don’t lose their stinger after the stinging action.

-Male carpenter bees will only make frightening moves in response to any sudden movements but can’t sting.
+Male carpenter bees will only make frightening moves in response to any sudden movements but can’t sing.
 The holes the carpenter bees dig also weaken the wood structure as they continue to return.
-Also, multiply fast and attract woodpeckers, which cause even more damage.
+Again, multiply fast and attract woodpeckers, which cause even more damage.

 Check these carpenter bee traps that can help you manage your carpenter bee problem around the house.
-Carpenter bees drill holes on people’s houses, wooden fences.
-Additionally, if a woodpecker passes by the drilled holes, they would enlarge the holes left by the carpenter bee and thus cause damage to your wooden structure.
+Carpenter bees drill holes in people’s homes, wooden fences.
+Additionally, if a woodpecker passes by the drilled holes, they would enlarge the gaps left by the carpenter bee and thus cause damage to your wooden structure.

 Carpenter bee sting treatment

 It is also advisable to apply cold packs now and then for the first 24 hours.
-Protect your skin from the direct contact with the ice pack by placing two layers of fabric.
-Pain and swelling can also be managed by taking over-the-counter antihistamines and painkillers respectively.
+Protect your skin from direct contact with the ice pack by placing two layers of fabric.
+Pain and swelling can also be managed by taking over-the-counter antihistamines and painkillers, respectively.

 Related: Ground Bees Elimination